Last Updated on February 22, 2021 by Tanmay Sarkar

 Open the Outdoorsy homepage, you can click here to do that.
 Find List my RV button near the US flag on the top right-hand side of the webpage.

-For Example, I have filled the details.
+For Example, I have filled in the details.
 It will give an estimated amount of money that you can make.
 After that click the green button where it is written Start renting and making money.

-After clicking the button you will be taken to a new page where you have to fill some more details.
-After filling the details click the green button where it is written save and continue.
+After clicking the button you will be taken to a new page where you have to fill in some more details.
+After filling in the details click the green button where it is written save and continue.

 After that, there will be some paperwork regarding the RV and insurance.
 Once you list your RV and Outdoorsy confirms it you are all set to rent out your RV and start earning money.